ETHICAL GUIDELINES

 An example of ethical statements:

-Dr. XXX, XXXX University, XXX country, XXXX city, XXXX kindly provided mutant lines of XXXXX.
+Dr. XXX, XXXX University, XXX country, XXXX city, XXXX kindly provided mutant lines of X.

 Registration of Clinical Trials